 For the time being, I use it because my readers expect it and I am more easily displayed and factored into aggregators.
 I do use a buy, wait for sale or don’t buy method for early access games.

 Now you are no doubt going to find some sites that display their scale differently, and try to bludgeon me in the face with it.
 Don’t bother.
-Instead, look to Metacritic and Open C
+Instead, look to Metacritic and Open C. Both in 70% as positive.
+It doesn’t matter if a site actually uses a scale where 5 is average.
+The aggregators will count that as a bad score.

 That in no way invalidates that sites method though.
 In fact, if you have read into a specific game critic enough to know what each value means to them.
 That’s great!
 The absolute best thing you can for yourself is get to know a critic well enough to form your own view on THIER views!
 This makes you more informed about how that critic feels rather than taking a bunch of scores at face value.